Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/MigrationGuide.md

 - Files for building a new model for version `4.0.x` can be created using the labeling tool found [here][fr_labeling_tool].
 - In version `3.1.x` the `useTrainingLabels` parameter was used to indicate whether to use labeled data when creating the custom model.
 - In version `4.0.x` the `useTrainingLabels` parameter is not supported since training must be carried out with labeled training documents.
 Additionally train without labels is now replaced with the prebuilt model `prebuilt-document` which extracts key-value pairs and layout from a document.
+- In version `4.0.x`, the new `buildMode` required parameter is used to choose the technique to be applied when building the model.
+Currently there are only two options:
+  - Template build mode: equivalent to the technique used in version `3.1.x`.
+Recommended when the custom documents all have the same layout.
+Fields are expected to be in the same place across documents.
+Build time tends to be considerably shorter than the neural build mode.
+  - Neural build mode: recommended when custom documents have different layouts.
+Fields are expected to be the same but they can be placed in different positions across documents.

+For more information about the available build modes and their capabilities, see [Form Recognizer custom models](https://aka.ms/azsdk/formrecognizer/buildmode).

 Train a custom model with `3.1.x`:
 ```C# Snippet:FormRecognizerSampleTrainModelWithFormsAndLabels